firewalld/firewalld.github.io/documentation/ipset/options.md

     type="string"

 The mandatory type of the ipset.
 To get the list of supported types, use `firewall-cmd --get-ipset-types`.
+This depends on firewalld, the ipset and also kernel version.

     version="string"